 If you are pursuing a career in music whether it be as an indie label owner, producer or artist Wendy Day is a name that if you are not already familiar you definitely should be.
 She has been instrumental in advocating for the careers of artists for many many years and is a wealth of information on how to have a successful career and get paid what you are worth.
 One issue with which I was eager to hear her speak upon was sample clearance.
 In the following Youtube clip from Wendy’s channel she does a very detailed interview with sample clearance expert Deborah Mannis-Gardner of DMG Clearances Inc. In this interview Deborah speaks specifically on the myths circulating around the music community about a supposed 1-2 second sample rule among other falsehoods.

 Sample clearance is something of a passion of mine because as someone who was an artist/musician first before delving into beat making, I have heard almost all of the false information that has been circulating around among producers and artists all over the globe.
 As an artist when you purchase a beat from a producer you expect to be able to trust that individual and that they will be knowledgeable about the industry in which they work.
 Unfortunately most producers are not aware of copyright laws and do not understand what copyright infringement really is.
-So in efforts to help educate young up and coming artists as well as even some experienced individuals I plan to gather as much information as possible from as many reputable sources as possible to help artists make the most informed decisions when purchasing or downloading beats.
+So in efforts to help educate artists as well asproducers I plan to gather as much information as possible from as many reputable sources as possible to help artists make the most informed decisions when purchasing or downloading beats.

-I hope this helped you guys understand a little bit as to why this matters and why you need to ask as many questions as you possible can win purchasing beats especially beats that use samples.
+I hope this helped you guys understand a little bit as to why this matters and why you need to ask as many questions as you possiblly can when purchasing beats especially beats that use samples.
 Know what you are signing up for.

 As always guys remember to CREATE AND INSPIRE!